song21010117/qu.github.io/content/research/Optimized FWI and RWI.md

 ---
-title: "Topographic forward modeling, RTM, LSRTM and FWI"
+title: "Optimized FWI and RWI"
-subtitle: "- 2017-09-01"
+subtitle: "- 2017-06-26"
 summary: An EFWI method in the curvilinear system is presented to invert velocities for areas with surface topography.
 This method meshes the regions near the surface topography into body-fitted grids, and areas off surface regions into rectangular grids.
 authors:
 - Yingming Qu
 - Zhenchun Li